mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Tuesday, 20 May 2025
+## On Wednesday, 21 May 2025

-- The average temperature today is 13.62˚C,
+- The average temperature today is 12.56˚C,
-- With highs of 14.18˚C and lows of 13.15˚C,
+- With highs of 13.25˚C and lows of 12.04˚C,
-- It may feel like 13˚C with overcast clouds
+- It may feel like 11.99˚C with light rain
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 75%
+- The pressure is 1018hPa and humidity is 81%
 - The sun will rise at 04:06 and set at 20:03

 <!-- weather_marker ends -->